FUE Hair Transplant in Turkey – Micro-Graft Technique Explained

 Can I achieve natural-looking hair after a hair transplant?

 With an experienced surgeon, proper planning, and suitability for the procedure, achieving a natural-looking result is possible.
-A well-planned hair transplant should be indistinguishable.
+A well-planned FUE hair transplant should be indistinguishable from native growth.

 Is hair transplantation a painful procedure?